ryanatkn/gro/README.md

 - [SvelteKit integration](/src/docs/sveltekit.md) is incomplete
-- Gro is actively used but has few users, so you'll likely find problems and undesirable limitations -- please open issues! or email ryan at felt dot social
+- Gro is actively used but has few users, so you'll likely find problems and undesirable limitations -- please open issues! or contact us directly

 ## about